 Have you been injured?
 Call The Law Office of John Vernon Moore, P.A. for a FREE case review of your personal injury claim.

 Personal injury cases are filed for various reasons.
-If a person is injured at work, slip and fall, is involved in a motor vehicle accident or even in a physical altercation, he or she can file a suit against the other party or entity involved.
+If a person is injured at work, slip and fall are involved in a motor vehicle accident or even in a physical altercation, he or she can file a suit against the other party or entity involved.

 Negligence is a key component in any personal injury case.
 Under Florida law, negligence is failing to exercise the degree of reasonable care expected of someone in order to minimize the risk of harm to another person.